A/N: Alright so basically this is just season four being written from Audrey's POV. Hope you like it. Review please!

 "Nothing," I said.
 "Richard's acting like a spoiled child.
 He's going to have to grow up someday."

 My father sighed and my phone rang.
 "Audrey Raines."

-"The President for Secretary Heller," the other voice says.
-I hand the phone to my father.
+"The President for Secretary Heller," the other voice said.
+I handed the phone to my father.
 "It's the President's office."

-I listened in as they talked about the train bombing and be prepared for other possible attacks.
-When he hangs up, I take the phone.
-We arrive at my brother's house only five minutes later.
+I listened in as they talked about the train bombing and that we had to be prepared for other possible attacks.
+When he hung up, I took the phone.
+We arrived at my brother's house only five minutes later.